Expert dental care in Thailand, coordinated for you

 Surgical Tooth Extraction Cost in Thailand

-Average Cost of Surgical Tooth Extraction in Thailand
+Average Cost of Surgical Tooth Extraction

 A single surgical extraction in Thailand typically costs between $150 and $300, depending on complexity.
 Straightforward cases with accessible roots sit at the lower end.
 Deeply impacted teeth requiring extensive bone removal, sectioning, or root tip retrieval sit higher.
 Socket preservation grafting adds $100–$200 per site.